open-telemetry/opentelemetry-operator/docs/api.md

-dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.
+dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.

 <table>
     <thead>